-Dar Al-Arkan's activities are subject to the laws of the Kingdom, including the Ministry of Commerce and Investment's regulations.
-Laws and regulations that are applied in the Kingdom may change from time to time.
+Dar Al-Arkan's activities are subject to the laws of the Kingdom, including the Ministry of Commerce and Investment's regulations and the laws of other countries where it has operations.
+Laws and regulations that are applied to Dar Al-Arkan may change from time to time.
 Changes in such laws and regulations could impose restrictions on the development, sale or lease of Dar Al-Arkan's properties, as well as result in unanticipated costs.
 The occurrence of any of the above could have a material adverse effect on Dar Al-Arkan's business, prospects, financial conditions, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.